OpenNews/srccon/pitch.md

 ---
 #Propose a Session

 Proposals will be published on this site (fields marked as private excepted), and the sessions we accept will form the program for the two-day conference.
-[Check out the session page](/sessions) for examples and more detailed guidance on proposing a session, and feel free to [contact us](mailto:srccon@opennews.org) if you have any questions about your proposal.
+[Check out our advice for pitching and running a great session](/sessions/great_session) for examples and more detailed guidance on proposing a session, and feel free to [contact us](mailto:srccon@opennews.org) if you have any questions about your proposal.

 So tell us, what’s your perfect SRCCON session?